Andy's Technotes Home

 The minimal basics any end user can and should run on a regular basis

-- Shut down any programs you are running, or reboot to be fresh, and then follow the next two in that order.
+Shut down all programs you are running, or reboot to be fresh, and then follow the next two steps in order.

-- Start, Programs, Accessories, System Tools, Disk Cleanup: It will go think a minute or so
+1) Windows Search for 'cleanup' to find Disk Cleanup (or old school; Start, Programs, Accessories, System Tools, Disk Cleanup): It will go think a minute or so

 (dependent on how full your drive is).
-Make sure you select all BUT 'Compress old files' and 'Office Setup Files', then click on OK
+Make sure you select all EXCLUDING 'Compress old files' and 'Office Setup Files', then click on OK

-Start, Programs, Accessories, System Tools, Disk Defragmenter: Select C: and click on Defragment.
+2) Windows Search for 'defrag' to find Defragment and Optimize Drives or Disk Defragmenter (or old school; Start, Programs, Accessories, System Tools, Disk Defragmenter): Select C: and click on Defragment.

-This was originally based on a Win95 system but the concepts should be readily
+This was originally started based on a Win95 system but the concepts are readily

-transferable to other versions of Windows, which I test and tune these steps as I worked with the different versions of Windows as I can get get to.
+transferable to other versions of Windows, which I test and tune these steps as I work with the different versions of Windows as I can get to them.

-So far this has been tested from Windows 95 up to Windows XP sp3, & Windows Server 2003 R2 with great success, and they work fine on Windows Vista, though they don't fix the fundamental speed problems many of us see with that version.
+So far this has been tested from Windows 95 up through Windows 10, & Windows Server 2012 R2 with great success.

-While Mac users don't need it as much, they can also benefit from similar treatment as written up on Lifehacker.
+- While Mac users don't need it as much, they can also benefit from similar treatment as written up on Lifehacker.
+An author I follow blogged his recommendation of Clean My Mac 2 along with a few comments on the free tools he uses.
+Another option might be the Joe On Tech guide:Speeding Up Your Mac

 write-up.